Elizabeth Klarer: Space-motherhood

 In April 1958, a series of contacts reportedly started that set Klarer's story apart from the UFO stories that were standard in the 1950s.
-Klarer claimed that Akon's visits culminated in a day-long rendezvous with Elizabeth on the high plateau of Cathkin Peak, that he presented her with a silver ring that enhanced their telepathic connection, and that their love was consummated and a child was conceived.
+Klarer claimed that Akon's visits culminated in a day-long rendezvous with Elizabeth on the high plateau of Cathkin Peak, that he presented her with a silver ring that enhanced their telepathic connection, that their love was consummated, and that a child was conceived.

 I surrendered in ecstasy to the magic of his love making, our bodies merging in magnetic union as the divine essence of our spirits became one.

 Klarer claimed that after a terrestrial pregnancy, she and her MG car were transported in 1959 to Akon's home planet, Meton, orbiting Proxima Centauri in the nearby multiple-star system Alpha Centauri.
 There she delivered a son, who was given the name Ayling.
 He stayed behind on Meton to be educated, while Elizabeth reluctantly came home.
 Meton's planetary vibrations supposedly affected her heart, and she was consequently not permitted to return, instead receiving follow-up visits from Akon and Ayling.
-The whole trip, delivery and return trip supposedly took no more than four months, but due to differences in space-time, allowed her a nine-year stay on Meton.
+The whole trip, delivery, and return voyage supposedly took no more than four months, but due to differences in space-time, allowed her a nine-year stay on Meton.

 There were no cities or skyscrapers as Earth people know them anywhere on Meton.
 Homes were scattered in park-like grounds...
 There was an abundance of all things needed by civilization – food, water and all materials for building, an unlimited supply of energy on tap from the atmosphere and the Universe, no shortages of any kind and no monetary system at all.

-Klarer took far more time before publishing a book, Beyond the Light Barrier (1980), about her extraterrestrial adventures.
+Two decades passed before Klarer published a book, Beyond the Light Barrier (1980), about her alleged extraterrestrial encounters.
 On his world lecture tour in the late 1950s, George Adamski made a point of visiting South Africa and looking up Klarer for a chat on their variety of experiences with the friendly, wise "space brothers".
 By that time, Klarer was not the only Adamski follower to experience claimed space-motherhood.